wolfkin/mixxx_numark_partymix_v2/README.md

 Things that are different:
    - address for the browse button press
-   - lack of scratch keys
+   - lack of scratch button
+   - 4th mode switch for effects

 Things that are the same
   - play/pause, cue and sync